open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 global variable.
 We can expect such usage to still function correctly even if the agent is removed and a different configuration mechanism is used, such as manual configuration as above, or Spring Sleuth.

+### SDK Auto-Configuration Wrapper

+For non-agent users, we can still provide a non-programmatic solution for configuring the SDK - it can be a different artifact which contains SPIs similar to what we have currently, supports environment variables and other auto-configuration.
+A single entrypoint method, `initialize()` could determine the configuration, initialize `OpenTelemetry`, and set it as the global.
+As this artifact is in our control, it would be reasonable for `opentelemetry-api` to check the classpath for the presence of the wrapper and invoke it automatically.

 ### Spring Sleuth